EMI OXFORD RESEARCH GROUP

 Research Group Member

-Honorary Research Fellow and Lecturer at University of Reading
+Honorary Research Fellow and Associate Professor at the University of Reading

 My current research explores the relationship between language education policy and practices in higher education, looking specifically at the relationship between English medium instruction (EMI) policy in Turkey and the variation with which it is implemented at the institutional and classroom level.
 My research explores the relationship between the local language and English in EMI settings by examining themes such as classroom interaction, codeswitching, and the use of L1.